Conflicts 😖

 Problem with rebase

 So this is some of the dangers of rebase.
-Basically we replayed our commits one by one in such a way that we removed our / theirs changes from them.
+Basically we replayed our commits one by one in such a way that we removed ours / theirs changes from them.

 Lets try create the same issue except this time lets accept local-git change.

-3. git pull origin trunk --rebase in local-git to cause the conflict.
+local-git. git pull origin trunk --rebaseinlocal-gitto cause the conflict.- accept

 Create a change in remote-git and pull again.

 Rebase works by replaying the commits one at a time.
-Therefore if we have our change from a conflict and then we replay the changes we will reconflicts on the same change again and again.
+Therefore if we have our change from a conflict and then we replay the changes, we will have reconflicts on the same change again and again.

 Does that mean rebase sucks?
 Well no, it keeps your history very clean, but does that mean rebase can be annoying?
 Yes.